padogrid/hazelcast-3-app-pado/README.md

 ./compile_generated_code
 ```

-5. Deploy the generated jar file to Hazelcast cluster and add the Portable factory class ID in hazelcast.xml.
+5. Deploy the generated jar file to a Hazelcast cluster and add the Portable factory class ID in hazelcast.xml.

 ```bash
 # Copy the jar file to the padogrid workspace plugins directory